 Banger’s is a beer connoisseur’s joint.
 It’s a foodie’s special find.
 It’s also all Austin.
-It’s one of the newest Rainey St. residents in the gentrified downtown hot spot and owner and founder, Ben Siegel, hopes its a reflection of the city he loves and the food he craves.
+It’s one of the newest Rainey Street residents in the gentrified downtown hot spot, and owner and founder Ben Siegel hopes its a reflection of the city he loves and the food he craves.

-Opened at the end of July, Banger’s (79 & 81 Rainey St.) has steadily gained steam with the those who pride themselves on knowing the what’s what in the Austin culinary and craft beer scene.
-It’s home to the biggest sausage selection in Austin and houses over 100 taps of beer, gluten-free beverages, and wines.
+After opening at the end of July, Banger’s (79 and 81 Rainey St.) has steadily gained steam with the those who pride themselves on knowing the what’s what in the Austin culinary and craft beer scene.
+It’s home to the biggest sausage selection in Austin and houses over 100 taps of beer, gluten-free beverages and wines.

-Ben’s love of beer and sausage was cultivated in college and raised on 6th St. as a UT student.
+Ben’s love of beer and sausage was cultivated while he was a student at the University of Texas and raised on Sixth Street.
 He says he routinely found himself at a local sausage cart late at night and wondered why there wasn’t a brick and mortar shop for that kind of fare.
 A few years later, Ben decided to make his idea a reality when he saw his concept take shape in a restaurant in Los Angeles.
-He recruited friends with whom to partner, came up with a plan, surrounded himself with creative, hardworking people, and created Banger’s.
+He recruited friends with whom to partner, came up with a plan, surrounded himself with creative, hardworking people and created Banger’s.

 The menu strives to appeal to carnivores and vegetarians alike with multiple options of each.
 It’s a menu for someone who likes slow, palate-teasing heat; bold, savory meats; subtle vegetarian flavors; and a sense of humor.
 Where else will you get a sausage masquerading as fried chicken?

-Other riffs on traditional entreés include the BBQ Bacon and Shrimp with White Cheddar Grits and Boudin Blanc with Red Beans & Rice.
-“If we can make it look like a sausage, then it’s a sausage,” laughs Ben.
+Other riffs on traditional entreés include the BBQ bacon and shrimp with white cheddar grits, and Boudin Blanc with red beans and rice.
+“If we can make it look like a sausage, then it’s a sausage,” Ben laughs.

 The sausages are made almost entirely in-house by the Banger’s kitchen team every day and three different kinds of buns are delivered each morning.
 Diners have a choice between a light and chewy pretzel, a fluffy pumpernickel, or a softly sweet kolache bun.
 Sausages are served on a metal stand to keep the bun from getty soggy — a thoughtful touch — and diners can pick two toppings and two sauces.
 The plain bratwurst is the highest selling item on the menu, but Ben believes the Bangers and Mash sausage entreé is one that needs more attention.
 “It’s unbelievably delicious,” he says.

 Menu concepts are a collaborative effort from the kitchen and in the coming weeks Banger’s will begin offering patrons Sausage Bowls, a sliced sausage served on a bed of shredded lettuce with all the accoutrements.
-Banger’s also currently features a daily executive lunch available from 11 am – 3 pm, Monday through Friday, which includes any traditional or vegetarian sausage, one side, and one pint of any Texas beer or root beer for $8.
+Banger’s also currently features a daily executive lunch available from 11 a.m. – 3 p.m.
+Monday through Friday, which includes any traditional or vegetarian sausage, one side and one pint of any Texas beer or root beer, all for just $8.

-While not being specifically gluten-free, the food menu is almost entirely free of gluten — Ben is currently searching for a gluten-free bun that’s up to Banger’s high standards — and the gluten-free tap and bottle options are extensive including fruit-based hard ciders and meads.
+Lucky for some, the food menu is also almost entirely free of gluten — Ben is even searching for a gluten-free bun that’s up to Banger’s high standards — and the gluten-free tap and bottle options are extensive, including fruit-based hard ciders and meads.

 Banger’s design is open and inviting.
 From the faux fire in the pot-bellied, black iron stove in the foyer to the silverware tied with kitchen twine, no detail has been left to chance.
 Briny pickles are served in mason jars and the bare light bulbs perched over the bar are anchored with fire-engine red metal bases.

-It’s inviting, open, relaxing and just a little bit weird.
+It’s relaxing and has just a little bit of that Austin weird.

 In the adjoining lot is a grove of pecan trees and under them seating for approximately 200 in front of a stage fashioned on the back porch of a small wooden building.
 There is a large enclosed dog run in the back.

 A customer may try as many beers as he pleases.
 “I don’t believe that someone can’t find a beer they like here.
-[Beer] is so varied,” remarks Ben.
+[Beer] is so varied,” Ben says.
 Banger’s offers beer flights of four beers and encourages its regulars to keep trying something new on each visit.

 Banger’s strives to be that intangible mix of Austin flair with an intense attention to detail and craftsmanship and it hits the mark.
 It’s the cool kid with the chunky glasses raising his glass to you with a cheeky grin.
 He’s here to stay, he says.
 Now Austinites have another spot of which to brag: Banger’s Sausage House and Beer Garden.
 Tell your friends.